Films of Sweden

 History of Swedish Cinema

-Svensk Filmindustri, (Swedish: “Swedish Film Industry”) oldest and one of the most important Swedish motion-picturestudios, as well as a major film distributor and exhibitor.
+Svensk Filmindustri, (Swedish: “Swedish Film Industry”) oldest and one of the most important Swedish motion-picture studios, as well as a major Film Distributor and exhibitor.
 Formed in 1919 by the merger of Svenska Biografteatern and Filmindustribolaget Skandia, Svensk Filmindustri initially produced pictures for international distribution.
-But competition from the growing American and German industries and the advent of sound forced it to concentrate on the home market and domestic educational films of Sweden.
+But competition from the growing American and German industries and the advent of sound forced it to concentrate on the home market and Swedish Educational Films.

-The most important Swedish directors of this period are Victor Sjöström and Mauritz Stiller.
+The most important Swedish Film Directors of this period are Victor Sjöström and Mauritz Stiller.
 Eventually, they both crossed the Atlantic to try out their luck in Hollywood.
 Along for the ride was also a young Greta Garbo, having recently been cast by Stiller in her breakthrough performance in The Saga of Gösta Berling.
-Unfortunately, Sjöström and Stiller’s success as Hollywood directors was modest, at best.
+Unfortunately, Sjöström and Stiller’s success as Hollywood Film Directors was modest, at best.
 And when sound movies became the norm, they both moved back to Sweden.
-Garbo, of course, stayed behind and would eventually become one of the most iconic actors in cinema history.
+Garbo, of course, stayed behind and would eventually become one of the most iconic Swedish Actors in cinema history.

-Like most Scandinavian cinema markets, Sweden struggled more than the majority of countries in Europe to bounce back during the second year of the coronavirus outbreak.
+Like most Scandinavian Cinema Markets, Sweden struggled more than the majority of countries in Europe to bounce back during the second year of the coronavirus outbreak.
 In 2021, it recorded the third lowest annual growth in box office gross among European economies, below 19 percent.
 Compared to two years earlier, before the pandemic, the revenue decreased by almost 58 percent.
-Sweden had the 15th highest film attendance in Europe in 2021, yet the figure – six million – amounted to less than 40 percent of the number of movie tickets sold in the Nordic country in 2019.
-The relevance of Swedish movies in those results also declined.
-In 2019, over 13 percent of Sweden's cinema attendance came from domestic films.
+Sweden had the 15th highest Film attendance in Europe in 2021, yet the figure – six million – amounted to less than 40 percent of the number of movie tickets sold in the Nordic country in 2019.
+The relevance of Swedish Movies in those results also declined.
+In 2019, over 13 percent of Swedish Cinema attendance came from domestic films.
 Two years later, that share stood at 11 percent.

 Journey of Swedish Films

-The global expansion of the United States after World War I had its consequences in the dynamics of cinema and changed previous favorable market conditions that benefited Sweden's film exports to Europe.
-During wartime, Hollywood not only was able to conquer its domestic film market but also managed to increase its exports to European countries - which produced fewer films during wartime - and even to Latin America.
-The neutrality of Sweden could have been translated into the fortification of its global film industry, which to some extent was true since its film production grew relatively during this period, but its market share declined severely.
-In 1913, the last year before the War, the American share in Sweden was only about 4%; in 1919, the first year after the war, it was 80% to make Swedish films more appealing to Swedish film Audiences, the challenge was the maintenance of their specificity - stories with a background based on literature about Nordic countryside was one of the "national" trademarks - with some aspects that made Hollywood successful, such as an agile narrative pace.
-The new market dynamics established new aesthetic expressions for Swedish cinema and its narratives expressed the duality between cosmopolitanism and Swedish heritage.
+The global expansion of the United States after World War I had its consequences in the dynamics of cinema and changed previous favourable market conditions that benefited Swedish Film exports to Europe.
+During wartime, Hollywood not only was able to conquer its domestic Film Market but also managed to increase its exports to European countries - which produced fewer films during wartime - and even to Latin America.
+The neutrality of Sweden could have been translated into the fortification of its Global Film Industry, which to some extent was true since its Film Production grew relatively during this period, but its market share declined severely.
+In 1913, the last year before the War, the American share in Sweden was only about 4%; in 1919, the first year after the war, it was 80% to make Swedish Films more appealing to Swedish audiences, the challenge was the maintenance of their specificity - stories with a background based on literature about Nordic countryside was one of the "national" trademarks - with some aspects that made Hollywood successful, such as an agile narrative pace.
+The new market dynamics established new aesthetic expressions for Swedish Cinema and its narratives expressed the duality between cosmopolitanism and Swedish heritage.

-The attempts to construct a national cinema able to be also universal was a response to Hollywood dominance, which, in the end, is the consequence of the consolidation of the United States' economic supremacy; after all, European films were not able to develop the same capacity of escalation in production and exhibition.
+The attempts to construct a national cinema able to be also universal was a response to Hollywood dominance, which, in the end, is the consequence of the consolidation of the United States' economic supremacy; after all, European Films were not able to develop the same capacity of escalation in production and exhibition.
 The capitalist tendency of constituting monopolies and concentrating wealth is extended also to cinema.
 By the end of the 1920s, all major US exhibitors had offices in Sweden.
-The advent of the talking movie at the beginning of the 1930s brought about financial stabilization for Swedish cinema, but the industry sacrificed artistic and international ambitions for this financial success.
-Some provincial comedies emerged, created for the local film market.
+The advent of the talking movie at the beginning of the 1930s brought about financial stabilization for Swedish Cinema, but the industry sacrificed artistic and international ambitions for this financial success.
+Some provincial comedies emerged, created for the Swedish Film Market.

-During the late 1990s and early 2000s, several young filmmakers started exploring genre films that had earlier been almost non-existent, Mikael Håfström's slasher film Strandvaskaren, Anders Banke's vampire comedy Frostbite which was the first Swedish vampire film, Anders Jacobsson's satire Evil Ed and Måns Mårlind's and Björn Stein's fantasy-thriller Storm.
-None of these films proved to be successful in Sweden but went to receive both acclaim and audiences in foreign countries.
-In 2001 the low-budget comedy-horror film Terror i Rock 'n' Roll Önsjön became Sweden's zombie film.
+During the late 1990s and early 2000s, several young Swedish Filmmakers started exploring genre films that had earlier been almost non-existent, Mikael Håfström's slasher film Strandvaskaren, Anders Banke's vampire comedy Frostbite which was the first Swedish Film on vampires, Anders Jacobsson's satire Evil Ed and Måns Mårlind's and Björn Stein's fantasy-thriller Storm.
+None of these Swedish Films proved to be successful domestically but went to receive both acclaim and audiences in foreign countries.
+In 2001 the low-budget comedy-horror film Terror i Rock 'n' Roll Önsjön became a Swedish Film on Zombies.

 Films:

-Despite accounting for little more than one-tenth of tickets sold, Swedish movies made up for nearly one-fifth of films theatrically released in Sweden in 2021.
-Filmmaking in the Scandinavian country followed a clear pattern that year.
-About half of all Swedish movies to hit the big screen were documentaries.
+Despite accounting for little more than one-tenth of tickets sold, Swedish Movies made up for nearly one-fifth of films theatrically released in Sweden in 2021.
+Filmmaking Careers in the Scandinavian country followed a clear pattern that year.
+About half of all Swedish Movies to hit the big screen were documentaries.
 This trend left relatively smaller room for the genres within the realm of fiction.
-In 2021, the number of fictional feature films made in Sweden added up to 25 – with one of them being a hybrid between film documentaries and nonfactual stories.
+In 2021, the number of Swedish Fictional Feature Films added up to 25 – with one of them being a hybrid between film documentaries and nonfactual stories.
 Since 2011, only twice that figure surpassed 30.

 Created by American cartoonist Alison Bechdel, the Bechdel test became more notorious after the traditional Swedish Film Institute supported its adoption in the early 2010s.
 It consists in asking whether a movie includes at least two women talking to each other about something other than a male character.
 It promptly boosted Sweden's reputation for championing gender equality in film.
-In 2021, that translated into almost 40 percent of domestic movies having leading roles shared between male and female protagonists, up from 24 percent among foreign films.
-Meanwhile, 21 percent of Swedish productions had female leads versus 31 percent of movies made elsewhere.
+In 2021, that translated into almost 40 percent of Swedish Movies having leading roles shared between male and female protagonists, up from 24 percent among foreign films.
+Meanwhile, 21 percent of Swedish Film Productions had female leads versus 31 percent of movies made elsewhere.
 On the other hand, the average wages of women directing and/or producing films and films’ theatre plays in Sweden was nearly 15 percent lower than that of their male counterparts in 2021.
-Between 2014 and 2020, female professionals enjoyed a higher average.
+Between 2014 and 2020, Female Film Professionals enjoyed a higher average.

-Swedish films truly began with the founding of the Svensk Biographteatern in 1907.
-The company, later becoming the Svensk Filmindustri in 1919, held the monopoly on Swedish-produced films for decades and marked the beginning of Sweden’s Golden Age of Cinema.
+Swedish Films truly began with the founding of the Svensk Biographteatern in 1907.
+The company, later becoming the Svensk Filmindustri in 1919, held the monopoly on Swedish Films for decades and marked the beginning of Sweden’s Golden Age of Cinema.

 Sweden kicked back into the international cinema scene during WWII.
-Similarly to the First World War, the nation’s neutrality proved fruitful to the Swedish film industry.
-Sjostrom returned to become artistic director at Svensk Filmindustri, beginning a period of experimentation as Swedish cinema attempts to define itself artistically.
+Similarly to the First World War, the nation’s neutrality proved fruitful to the Swedish Film Industry.
+Sjostrom returned to become artistic director at Svensk Filmindustri, beginning a period of experimentation as Swedish Cinema attempts to define itself artistically.
 With themes stretching from reflection on the effects of Sweden’s neutrality to examination of the psychology of individuals, this era aimed to prove that Sweden was ready to take on more artistic pursuits than the folksier films of the last two decades.
-Films such as Arne Mattsson’s One Summer of Happiness garnered international acclaim, making the world eager to see what would come out of Sweden next.
+Swedish Films such as Arne Mattsson’s One Summer of Happiness garnered international acclaim, making the world eager to see what would come out of Sweden next.

 Current Swedish Film Market Condition

-It’ll perhaps take a bit more time to see what defines the Swedish cinema of today, but it can be agreed that it is still a thriving place for film.
-Numerous Swedish movies have found global critical and financial success from Stieg Larsson’s Millennium Trilogy films to the vampire horror flick Let the Right One In.
-It will no doubt be interesting to see what they will have coming next.
+It will perhaps take a bit more time to see what defines the Swedish Cinema of today, but it can be agreed that it is still a thriving place for film.
+Numerous Swedish Movies have found global critical and financial success from Stieg Larsson’s Millennium Trilogy films to the vampire horror flick Let the Right One In.
+It will no doubt be interesting to see what they will be having coming up next.
 Ruben Ostlund’s family drama Force Majeure is shaping up to be a top contender for this year’s Oscar for Best Foreign Language Film.
 Without question Sweden is still an all-mighty figure to be reckoned with in international cinema.

 1 Reviews